Barbara Kuriger

-Barbara Joan Kuriger (born 1961) is a New Zealand politician who was elected to the New Zealand parliament at the 2014 general election as a representative of the New Zealand National Party.
+Barbara Joan Kuriger (born 1961) is a New Zealand politician who has served as Deputy Speaker of the New Zealand House of Representatives since December 2023.
+A member of the National Party, Kuriger was first elected as the Member of Parliament (MP) for Taranaki-King Country since 2014.

+Early life

+Kuriger was born in Ōpunake and was raised on a dairy farm.
+She married Louis Kuriger, a dairy farmer.
+They have three children.

 Farming career

 Kuriger is a farmer, shareholder and director of three family-owned farming businesses.
-She has also served on the boards of several companies and institutions including DairyNZ, Dairy Training Limited, Primary ITO, New Zealand Young Farmers, Taratahi Agricultural Training Centre, Te Kauta, Venture Taranaki Trust, and the Dairy Women's Network.
+With her husband Louis, she won the Taranaki Sharemilker of the Year title in 1978.
+Kuriger has served on the boards of several companies and institutions including DairyNZ, Dairy Training Limited, Primary ITO, New Zealand Young Farmers, Taratahi Agricultural Training Centre, Te Kauta, Venture Taranaki Trust, the Dairy Women's Network, and the New Zealand Rural Games Trust.
 In 2012, she won the title of Dairy Woman of the Year.

+Kuriger was criticised for her role as a member of the Taratahi Agricultural Training Centre board in 2015 when it was under investigation by the Serious Fraud Office.
+Kuriger had been a board member from 2012 to 2014 but denied knowledge of any misdoing; Labour MP David Cunliffe said Kuriger could not claim to be ignorant of what had occurred.

 Kuriger is a former director of Oxbow Dairies Ltd which was charged with multiple counts of animal cruelty and neglect.
-Kuriger ceased being a director in 2014, while her husband Louis was still a director until late 2018 during which period the bulk of the charges were laid and offences committed, her son, Tony, pleaded guilty in January 2020 for causing "prolonged and severe pain" to the animals in his care.
+Kuriger ceased being a director in 2014, while her husband Louis was still a director until late 2018 during which period the bulk of the charges were laid and offences committed.
+Their son, Tony, who was also a director of the company, pleaded guilty in January 2020 for causing "prolonged and severe pain" to the animals in his care.

 Political career

-Fifth National Government, 2014–2017

-In April 2014, Kuriger was selected as National's representative in Taranaki-King Country to replace incumbent Member of Parliament Shane Ardern.
+In April 2014, Kuriger was selected as National's candidate in Taranaki-King Country to replace the retiring Shane Ardern.
 During the 2014 New Zealand general election, she won Taranaki-King Country for National by a margin of 16,773 votes.

-During the Fifth National Government, Kuriger served as Deputy Chairperson of the Health Committee and as a member of the Primary Production Committee.
-In Opposition, she served as the National Party's Senior Whip from 2018 to 2020.

-In 2015, David Cunliffe called out Kuriger for "ignorance" over the funding rorts at Taratahi Agricultural Training Centre while she was on its board.
+Her maiden statement, given on 21 October 2014, was the second to be given in the 51st Parliament's address in reply debate.
+In her first term, Kuriger served as deputy chair of the health committee and as a member of the primary production committee, and was a junior National Party whip.